 The “expert photographer” knows when to put the subject matter in the center, bulls-eye that the rules tell us to avoid, crops the head of the person or the roofline of a house in two, has the subject move during the exposure, all against the rules that we pass to each other.
 As a result, to the amazement of most, her photograph has been so well constructed, even with a dead-center positioning of the main subject, seemingly in defiance of the “rule of thirds,” really works.

 Here, the expert photographer seems to be breaking “the rules that are made to be broken.”
 Or is she?
 In reality, she is not intentionally breaking the rule of thirds, as she no longer feels bound by it, nor does she even care to remember it.
-What matters at this point is the gestalt, the photographer, the subject, time, placement, composition, all becoming one.
-The result moves us all as we feel this unified, coherent whole presented with a seeing eye and a feeling heart with all the “intent” forcefully coming through.
+What matters at this point is the gestalt, the photographer, the subject, time, placement, framing all becoming one.
+The result moves us all as we feel this unified, coherent whole presented with a seeing eye and a feeling heart, with all the “intent” forcefully coming through.

-I would like to end with a definition of an expert that I like.
+I would like to end with the definition of an expert that I like.
 “An expert is a person who has made all possible mistakes in a narrow field of study.”
 So, in the spirit of this definition:

 May you make many more mistakes very soon!